Jameshudson/Desktop-Framework/README.md

 model.fireListenerEvent("event name", new HashMap<String, Object>());
 ```

-anything registered to listen to this event will be executed.
+Anything registered to listen to this event will be executed.

-The Presenter.
 The presenter sits inbetween the view and the model and "talks" to both.
 A typical Presenter will handle user input and model events.
 To register model events, first you must implements Initializable in to the class, then override the 'initialize' method.

 ```Java